 The landings at Salerno were made under heavy fire from shore-based guns and the usual air attacks, but we managed to beach and unload, then departed for another load, this time from Palermo in Sicily.
 The first mail since America was waiting for us to pick up also.
 We continued to load at Tripoli, to move stores to Italian ports; this time it was Taranto.
 The Italians fleet had just surrendered and it was interesting to see these warships up close and out of action.

-LST 322 was in the thick of the action, taking part in the transport and landing of the British X Corps, VI Corps of the 5th US Army.
+LST 322 was in the thick of the action, taking part in the transport and landing of the British X Corps and US VI Corp, both under the American Lt.
+Get.
+Clark’s US 5th Army.
 Salerno Bay had a wide beach of approximately 20 miles but this time the enemy was expecting the landings and was fully prepared.

 On 8th September Marshal Badoglio announced on the radio The Italian Government, recognizing the impossibility of continuing the uneven struggle against the overwhelming enemy power, with the intent of saving further and more serious calamities to the Nation, has asked Gen. Eisenhower, CinC of the Allies forces, for an armistice.
 The request has been accepted.
 Consequently every action of hostility against the allied armed forces must stop from the Italian armed forces in every place.
 They (the Italian forces), however, will react to possible attacks of any other origin.
 This action led to the surrender of the Italian Fleet the following day, coinciding with the Salerno Landings.
 The fleet sailed from La Spezia running west of Corsica and Sardinia although one of the battleships was sunk by German air attack.
 The Italian Fleet was then escorted to Valetta Grand Harbour by HMS Warspite & HMS Valiant, leading to the signal sent by Admiral Cunningham on the 11th: Be pleased to inform Their Lordships that the Italian battle fleet now lies at anchor under the guns of the fortress of Malta.”